 Optometry

 There is increasing interest in the role of sunlight and light exposure in the development of myopia.
 In this project, we are using a wearable light sensor/activity monitor (Actiwatch), for human subjects.
 The sensor will record the intensity of light subjects are exposed to, and will allow us to determine how much time they spent indoors and outdoors.
 The activity monitor allows us to determine how much time subjects are engaged in active physical activity.
+In some studies, including that involving the short term application of dry eye heat masks, advanced high resolution ocular imaging of the back layers of the eye, including retina and choroid, will be undertaken to look for biomarkers of myopia progression and effective interventions.

 A third component of this project involves measurement of near focussing behavior during reading.